 ๐Ÿ“ Khao Yai โ€“ Phi Mai (166 km): 2.09 hr Phi Mai - Khon Kaen (153 km): 2.16 hr

-We leave Khao Yai and the beautiful valleys heading towards Nakorn Ratchasima on route 2.
-After a few hours, stop for lunch by the Phi Mai temples, an 11th century Khmer compound and enjoy a local specialty, Pad Mii Korat.
-If you’re well versed in Thai cuisine you probably heard of the renowned Pad Thai, a quite basic fired noodle dish.
-Pad Mii Korat is its sibling, cooked in a slightly different way and obviously best enjoyed right here in Korat.
+We leave Khao Yai and the beautiful valleys, heading towards Nakhon Ratchasima via Route 2.
+After a few hours, stop for lunch near the Phi Mai Temples, an 11th-century Khmer compound, and enjoy a local specialty, Pad Mii Korat.
+If you are familiar with Thai cuisine, you have probably heard of the renowned Pad Thai, a relatively simple fried noodle dish.
+Pad Mii Korat is its sibling, cooked slightly differently, and is best enjoyed right here in Korat.

-Continue the ride and arrive Khon Kaen in the afternoon
+Continue the journey and arrive in Khon Kaen in the afternoon.

 Check in at the hotel.
-Meet your guide at the lobby and drive into the town of Khon Kaen to visit the lake and watch the sunset at the One Pillar Pagoda.
+Later, meet your guide in the lobby and drive into the town of Khon Kaen to visit the lake and watch the sunset at the One Pillar Pagoda.

 Dinner at a local restaurant.